hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### The new Design in Scala 3 (2/2)

-- Typeclasses can be expressed in a more concise way (also due to the new extension methods).
+- Typeclasses can be expressed in a more concise way.
 - Context bounds remain unchanged in syntax and semantics.
 - Typeclass derivation is supported.
 - Implicit Function Types provide a way to abstract over given clauses.